ThaiTechTales/ThaiTechTales/README.md

 ## 🛠️ Technologies & Tools:
 I'm currently exploring a diverse range of technologies to deepen my expertise and build impactful solutions:

-- 🌩️ **AWS**: Utilising cloud computing for scalable and secure solutions.
+- 🌩️ **AWS & Azure**: Utilising cloud computing for scalable and secure solutions.
 - 🔧 **Infrastructure as Code (IaC)**: Learning **Terraform** and **CloudFormation** for efficient and automated deployments.
 - 📊 **Data Engineering**: Building robust data pipelines and workflows for actionable insights.
 - 🤖 **Machine Learning**: Leveraging tools like **PyTorch** for cutting-edge AI models.